Class Action Lawsuit Against Credit Reporting Agencies

 Incorrect Personal Information

-One of the top mistakes made by credit bureaus, including TransUnion, Experian, and Equifax, are inaccurate reports including the wrong personal information.
+One of the top mistakes made by credit bureaus, including TransUnion, Experian, and Equifax, are inaccurate reports that include the wrong personal information.
 Some of these mistakes could include:

 - The wrong name